reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

     ## TODO: Test Cases
     Test the following:
-    * The resource returned should be a questionnaire
+    * The resource returned should be a questionnaire [x]
-    * At least one group of items should be returned
+    * At least one group of items should be returned [x]
+    * Parameter supportedOnly = true builds questionnaire from only must support elements (WeightObservation) [x]
-    * All snapshot elements with a card of 1 should have corresponding item definition
+    * All snapshot elements with a card of 1 should have corresponding item definition accounting for element nesting cardinality [x]
-    * All differential elements should have corresponding item definition
+    * All differential elements should have corresponding item definition [x]
-    * Basic item properties are correct: definition, type
-    * Simple item properties are correct: label, required, repeats, maxLength, answerValueSet
-    *  Element with pattern[x] or fixed[x] has hidden extension and an initial value?
+    * Element with pattern[x] or fixed[x] has hidden extension and an initial value.
+Multiple element types are processed appropriately to questionnaire item types.
+(WeightObservation, has fixed[x] coding)
+    * Element with defaultValue[x] does not have "hidden" extension but does have initial value.
+    * Item.type is choice for bound elements and answerValueSet that points to correct value set (HeartRateObservation) [x]
+    * Otherwise Item.type is appropriately processed from element type
+    * Simple item properties are correct: required, repeats, maxLength (VitalsPanelObservation)
     * featureExpression testing